sorentwo/soren-website/_posts/2013-12-06-presenting-by-proxy.md

 ---
 layout: default
-summary: Leveraging proxies for model presentation
+summary: Leveraging ES6 Harmony's Proxy object for MVP
 ---

 The [mediator pattern][1] is an essential technique for cleanly stratifying any